 After breakfast, explore Jaipur’s royal heritage with a visit to the majestic Amber Fort, rising above Maota Lake.
 Wander through its grand courtyards and the glittering Sheesh Mahal (Hall of Mirrors), where a single light sparkles into thousands of reflections — a true masterpiece of Rajput artistry.

-Continue to the City Palace, home to royal artefacts, elegant textiles, and miniature paintings that reveal Jaipur’s regal past.
-Nearby, visit Jantar Mantar, the 18th-century observatory known for its astonishingly accurate astronomical instruments.
+Continue to the City Palace, home to royal artifacts, elegant textiles, and miniature paintings that reveal Jaipur’s regal past.
+Nearby, visit Jantar Mantar, the 18th-century observatory renowned for its astonishingly accurate astronomical instruments.

 08Day 8: Journey to Agra via Fatehpur Sikri